ClEvERskull/Clovece/README.md

 # Clovece
 Clovece game, created in C#.
-Woeks without graphics, only on command line, project also contains tests and local web score system.
+Works without graphics, only on command line, project also contains tests and local web score system.